Trung28899/NodeJS-MongoDB/README.txt

             +, See in ./models/user.js: under getCart() for getting all products in cart with correct data format

+        - Deleting products in '/cart': Self coded
+            +, Code in 14th Commit
+            +, See in ./models/user.js: under deleteById() to see database operations
+            +, see in ./controllers/shop.js: under postCartDeleteProduct()
+                for execution

 IV.
 Other Notes:
     What is in this module:
         - What is MongoDB